deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 The protocol can be paused by an [undeclared `EOA`](#security-council), preventing both deposits and withdrawals without delay.
 The protocol can be resumed by a multisig or the `EtherFiAdmin` contract.
 Pausing the protocol can be modular, with non-facing user functions remaining accessible.

-Ether.fan fees can be changed without delay and with up to 65 `ETH` of fees per operation.
+_Ether.fan_ fees can be changed without delay and with up to 65 `ETH` of fees per operation.

 > Exit Window score: High

 ## Accessibility

-The official EtherFi frontends are [app.ether.fi](https://app.ether.fi/) for `eETH` and [ether.fan](https://ether.fan/) fans.
-Both frontends are not open-source and no alternative frontends or self-hosting versions are available.
+The official EtherFi frontends are [app.ether.fi](https://app.ether.fi/) for `eETH` and [ether.fan](https://ether.fan/) for _Ether.fans_.
+Neither frontends are open-source and no alternative frontends or self-hosting versions are available.

 > Accessibility score: High